 should you use return receipts on emails to hiring managers? by Alison Green on December 27, 2012 A reader writes: After reading the column about hiring salespeople, I wondered about one aspect of email — return receipts.
 I don’t generally ask for a return receipt, but I had one boss who liked them.
 One HR manager I had used them on the policy-related emails.
 I’ve also dealt with a lot of academics who seem to request return receipts automatically, perhaps because they want to know if students have gotten the message (or not).
 How do hiring managers feel about email follow-ups and thank yous that request a return receipt?
 Do they want to show they’ve read an email even if they don’t respond?
 Are they willing to deal with one return receipt on a follow-up, but don’t want to see one on a thank you after an interview?
 Or are receipt requests from applicants just verboten in the hiring process?
 I wouldn’t use return receipts in the hiring process (or ever, really).
 They’re vaguely rude and demanding — they imply that you don’t trust the person to follow up with you appropriately, and that you’re looking for “proof” that the message was received and read.
 Alternately, they can also come across as a little desperate — like you need to know the instant I read your email because you’re doing nothing but focusing on this job.
 Plus, while some people have their mail programs set up to send receipts automatically when requested, not everyone does — and for people who don’t, you’d be requiring them to manually okay the sending of the receipt, and that’s annoying.
 Also, return receipts can be wrong.
 For instance, I have my email set up to automatically move any incoming emails that contain resumes into a special folder.
 Because they’re being instantly moved out of my in-box, some mail programs will send receipt-requesting senders a message that I deleted their email.
 I didn’t; it was just instantly moved somewhere else.
 But then I get emails saying, “I got an email saying you deleted my email within seconds of receiving it.”
 I then have to respond to that, which is annoying … and it also leaves me thinking, “Why the hell are you monitoring how I handle my mail, and — even weirder — confronting me about it?”
 Trust that your emails are being received and don’t insist on proof.
-You may also like:employee doesn’t take the hint that she’s interrupting me, read receipts, and moreboard member’s husband should not attend an event for children, boss calls people names, and moremy coworker has a permanent auto-reply implying she's away -- but she's not { 79 comments }
+You may also like:employee doesn’t take the hint that she’s interrupting me, read receipts, and moreboard member’s husband should not attend an event for children, boss calls people names, and moremy coworker wants the company to pay for a week-long sex romp with his fired girlfriend { 79 comments }

 Craig* December 27, 2012 at 10:59 am Return receipts are meant as proof that your email was received correctly.
 I don’t see how anyone would find them rude; if so, why is it a feature on every single email service offered?
 Things happen, spelling mistakes on addresses, emails get sent to the wrong account, the email provider times out, the software crashes during transmission, etc etc. I don’t want to miss out on a job just because my resume got lost due to a software/email problem.
 A return receipt is a simple click of the mouse.
 If you are annoyed by having to click OK one time, something is definitely wrong with your mindset.
 That one click gives reassurance to the applicant that his/her resume was accepted without problem.